nova-pkgs/python/Doc/library/logging.config.rst

   If the specified value is ``True``, the configuration is processed as described in the section on :ref:`logging-config-dict-incremental`.

-* *disable_existing_loggers* - whether any existing non-root loggers are
-  to be disabled.
+* *disable_existing_loggers* - whether any existing loggers are to be disabled.
 This setting mirrors the parameter of the same name in :func:`fileConfig`.
 If absent, this parameter defaults to ``True``.
   This value is ignored if *incremental* is ``True``.